 All forms of tasks and assignments that must be completed in order to sit an examination, and where the result will not form part of the evaluation basis for the grade stated in the diploma.
-In some courses these are called mandatory submission papers.

 Re-sit examination

 An examination which the candidate may take having either taken the equivalent/same examination before, or not having withdrawn from an examination within the required deadline, cf. section 5-6 (1).